Learn to Lead - Trad Rock Climbing Leadership Overview

 Course highlights include:

-Introduction to Rock Leadership is offered throughout the winter season in Red Rock Canyon, NV and in Joshua Tree National Park, CA. During the summer season this course is offered in Leavenworth, WA and in Squamish, BC.
+The Learn to Lead course is offered throughout the winter season in Red Rock Canyon, NV and in Joshua Tree National Park, CA. During the summer season this course is offered in Leavenworth, WA and in Squamish, BC.

 Course participants are encouraged to bring their own traditional gear.
 However, if they do not have any, they will be able to use AAI equipment.
 Helmets, harnesses, and rock shoes are required equipment and are available for rental if needed.